mohibr1993/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-using Python to explore data related to bikeshare systems for three cities in the United States [ Chicago, New York City, and Washington] . the program provide descriptive statistics as per user request.
+Using Python to explore data related to bikeshare systems for three cities in the United States [ Chicago, New York City, and Washington] . the program provide descriptive statistics as per user request.

 ### Files used
-Include the files used
+Three DataSets for each city its file.
+   Chicago
+   New York City
+   Washington

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.